 After cleaning your grout: Ok, so you had dirty grout before and now you decided to clean it.
 Since you already installed your grout and tiles you don’t have to dry them now.
 You need to seal your grout and tiles right after cleaning them to make sure there is no dirt or debris that get in during the downtime.

 After installing epoxy grout: If you ever install epoxy grout, then you won’t need to apply any kind of sealer.
 Epoxy grout is more plastic than cement-based so there will not be any pores in them.
 Therefore they are essentially naturally sealed and naturally waterproof.

 Applying Grout Sealer – A Step-by-Step Guide

 1) Clean and Dry the tiles: Cleaning and drying your tiles is the first step you need to take before you start any kind of grout sealing project.
-If you have recently installed grout of the very first time, it is especially important to do this.
-There are still other particles remaining from installation that you don’t want trapped in your sealer.
+If you have recently installed grout for the very first time, it is especially important to do this.
+There are still other particles remaining from an installation that you don’t want to be trapped in your sealer.
 We recommend waiting a day to let your tiles cure and let the adhesives come together.